CraigB73/wave-guard/README.md

 <li>How to contact the orginzation</li>
 </ul>

-<p><strong>Scope:</strong> Wave Guard's website will display a direct navigation focusing on three section: Home, Gallery, and Signup sections, providing seamless navigation.
+<p><strong>Scope:</strong> Wave Guard's website will display a scrolling and single page navigation focusing on three section: Home, Gallery, and Registration sections, providing seamless navigation.
 Each section will be accessable by using clearly displayed navigation links that will be displayed when scrolling between section.
 The website's home page will display an inpiratonal image and message.
 Information in the gallery section will provide images and clear description when provided by users to display their contribution to clean beaches and oceans.
 Method to signup should be easy and direct in becoming a member of the Wave Guard</p>

 <h3>Strutural planning</h3>
-<p></P>
+<p>Use google seach for inpiration and structure planning following standard practices</p>

 <h4><Strong>Home:</Strong></h4><p></p>
 <h4><Strong>Gallery:</Strong></h4><p></p>